Troubleshooting Guide

 5. Check 0/: are boundary conditions physically consistent?

-6. Check 0/k and 0/epsilon: are turbulence fields non-zero and physically realistic?
+6. Check 0/k and 0/omega: are turbulence fields non-zero and realistic, and is the log bounding them?

 Reading the divergence pattern in the log